Azure/azure-sdk-for-go/sdk/azidentity/troubleshoot.md

 #### Client secret

-A client secret, also called an application password, is a secret string that an application uses to prove its identity.
+A client secret, also called an application password, is a secret string that an app uses to prove its identity.
 Azure AD doesn't expose the values of existing secrets.
-If you've already created a service principal, follow the instructions at [Create a new application secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) to create a new secret.
+If you've already created a service principal, follow the instructions at [Create a new app secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) to create a new secret.

 ### Client certificate credential issues

 `ClientCertificateCredential` authenticates with a certificate in PKCS12 (PFX) or PEM format.
 The certificate must first be registered for your service principal.
-Follow the instructions at [Upload a certificate](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate) to register a certificate.
+To register a certificate, see [Upload a certificate](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-1-upload-a-certificate).

 ## Troubleshoot managed identity authentication issues